 Raj slammed his fist against the glass and called out something she couldn’t understand.

 “What the fuck?”
 Dominic mumbled as he watched the two stare at each other.

 “Another match.”
 Sharissa smiled.

 “In the middle of one of their biggest games?”
 Daryl asked with a laugh.
 “He’s royally screwed.”

-Raj continued to stare at the beautiful Shifter.
+Raj continued to stare at the beautiful shifter.
 His mate.
-He never thought he’d ever find her.
+He never thought he’d find her.
 She looked about as hungry for him as he was for her.

-“Come on, Raj, stop flirting with the bunny and get your head back in the game,” a teammate hollered.
+“Come on, Raj, stop flirting with the bunny and get your head back in the game,” a teammate called out.

 His mate walked down the stairs toward him.
-His eyes never left hers as she placed her hand to the glass, where his hand was still pressed against the other side.
+His eyes never left hers as she placed her hand on the glass, where his hand was still pressed against the other side.

 “I’m going to make you mine!” he growled at her.

 She smiled at him, and he knew there was going to be a lot of fucking in their future.